 For more information on identification, visit the Acceptable Identification page.

 Official exam results are available only from the nursing regulatory bodies (NRBs) within 6 weeks of the exam appointment.
-Pearson VUE and NCSBN do not provide exam results.
+Pearson and NCSBN do not provide exam results.

 Candidates whose NRB participates in the Quick Results Service (only applies to candidates seeking licensure in the U.S.) can access their ‘unofficial’ results 48 hours after their exam date and time (a fee is required).